kedestin/Quick-References/Development/vscode-remotessh.md

 ### Appendix: Key based Authentication

 It is possible to use an `ssh key` that is tied to your computer to authenticate to a remote server instead of a password.
-The key is authenticated automatically, without user interaction which makes `Remote - SSH` far more convenient to use.
+The key is authenticated automatically, without user interaction which can make `Remote - SSH` far more convenient to use.

 Instructions can be found [here](https://code.visualstudio.com/docs/remote/troubleshooting#_quick-start-ssh-key)